pygae/lean-ga/README.md

 Update for [ICACGA](https://icacga.org/)
 ----------------------------------------
 This repository has been updated to contain some of the examples in the paper _"Computing with the universal properties of the Clifford algebra and the even subalgebra"_, submitted to the ICACGA conference.
-In turn, that paper contains permalinks that lead back to this repository.
+In turn, that paper contains permalinks that lead back to commits within this repository.
-Many of the examples in that paper are already in mathlib.
+Many of the examples in that paper have since graduated to mathlib and are no longer in this repository.

 Contributing
 ------------